 We help anyone invest as little as $100.
 In 30 seconds

 What we do: We give everyone the opportunity to invest as little as $100 in startups.
 We've funded 100+ startups with over $15 million from accredited investors.
 And now we're waiting for the SEC to implement the JOBS Act, so anyone - no matter how wealthy - can invest.
 We’ve been preparing for that day since 2012, when we were invited by President Obama to watch the JOBS Act signed into law.

 Our ambition: We aim to turbo-charge GDP growth and decrease disparity of wealth.
 Entrepreneurship is dying outside of SF.
 The percentage of under 30 year olds owning a private company has fallen from 10.6% in 1989 to 3.6% in 2014.
 Our goal is to bring it back to 1989 levels within 5 years.
 We'll democratize investing so that everyone has access to high-growth startups, not just the wealthy and well-connected.
 We'll also fund more legitimate businesses, from tech startups to local coffee shops.

-12% of our seed funded companies have raised a Series A, raising over $600 million in follow-on funding.
+Companies in our portfolio have raised over $600 million in follow-on funding.

 Also Dealflicks, Senic, Swapbox, Experiment, Italist, Whale Path, LivBlend, Aptible, Flaviar, ShipBob, Ginko Bioworks, Traction, Beep, MTailor, Fixed, Bikanta, Lawn Love, Ravti, Roost, BitAccess, WalkSource, Doblet, Asseta, Magnises, Goldbely, RealCrowd, Two Tap, BatteryOS, SuperHost, Unbabel, Next Caller, StatusPage.io, Watchsend, SimpleLegal, 7 Cups of Tea, Freight Farms, Experiment, Camperoo, Geekatoo, SourceEasy, Privy, Navtev, MotionSavvy, One Month, Guesty, Wevorce, & Regalii